hmrc/incorporated-entity-identification/README.md

 ---
 Checks if the user entered identifiers match what is held in the database.
-This endpoint is feature switched using the `Use stub for Get CT Reference` switch, which returns the same specific CTUTR.
+This endpoint is feature switched using the `Use stub for Get CT Reference` switch, which returns a specific CTUTR based on the CRN.

 ##### Request:
-Body:
+Example Body:

 ```
 {
-"companyNumber": 1234567890,
+"companyNumber": 12345678,
-"ctutr": 12345678
+"ctutr": 1234567890
 }
 ```